Every creature currently alive will die.

 Why Did My Snake Die?

 Death is inevitable.
 But some deaths could have been prevented.
 That is why it is important to know the cause of death.
+But first, you want to determine if your snake is dead for real.
+Some species are known to play dead to fool predators.

 Let us say, for example, that your pet dog Lucy died.
 Lucy probably didn’t just die for no reason.
 There has to be an explanation: a cause of death.
 Did Lucy contract some deadly dog disease?